Gyroscope

-A gyroscope (from Ancient Greek γῦρος gŷros, "round" and σκοπέω skopéō, "to look") is a device used for measuring or maintaining orientation and angular velocity.
+A gyroscope (from Ancient Greek γῦρος gŷros 'round' and σκοπέω skopéō 'to look') is a device used for measuring or maintaining orientation and angular velocity.
 It is a spinning wheel or disc in which the axis of rotation (spin axis) is free to assume any orientation by itself.
-When rotating, the orientation of this axis is unaffected by tilting or rotation of the mounting, according to the conservation of angular momentum.
+When rotating, the orientation of this axis is unaffected by tilting or rotation of the mounting, due to the conservation of angular momentum.

 Gyroscopes based on other operating principles also exist, such as the microchip-packaged MEMS gyroscopes found in electronic devices (sometimes called gyrometers), solid-state ring lasers, fibre optic gyroscopes, and the extremely sensitive quantum gyroscope.

 Applications of gyroscopes include inertial navigation systems, such as in the Hubble Space Telescope, or inside the steel hull of a submerged submarine.
 Due to their precision, gyroscopes are also used in gyrotheodolites to maintain direction in tunnel mining.
 Gyroscopes can be used to construct gyrocompasses, which complement or replace magnetic compasses (in ships, aircraft and spacecraft, vehicles in general), to assist in stability (bicycles, motorcycles, and ships) or be used as part of an inertial guidance system.

-MEMS gyroscopes are popular in some consumer electronics, such as smartphones.
+MEMS (Micro-Electro-Mechanical System) gyroscopes are popular in some consumer electronics, such as smartphones.

 Description and diagram

 A gyroscope is an instrument, consisting of a wheel mounted into two or three gimbals providing pivoted supports, for allowing the wheel to rotate about a single axis.
 A set of three gimbals, one mounted on the other with orthogonal pivot axes, may be used to allow a wheel mounted on the innermost gimbal to have an orientation remaining independent of the orientation, in space, of its support.

 In the case of a gyroscope with two gimbals, the outer gimbal, which is the gyroscope frame, is mounted so as to pivot about an axis in its own plane determined by the support.
 This outer gimbal possesses one degree of rotational freedom and its axis possesses none.
-The second gimbal, inner gimbal, is mounted in the gyroscope frame (outer gimbal) so as to pivot about an axis in its own plane that is always perpendicular to the pivotal axis of the gyroscope frame (outer gimbal).
+The second (inner) gimbal is mounted in the gyroscope frame (outer gimbal) so as to pivot about an axis in its own plane that is always perpendicular to the pivotal axis of the gyroscope frame (outer gimbal).
 This inner gimbal has two degrees of rotational freedom.

 The axle of the spinning wheel (the rotor) defines the spin axis.
 The rotor is constrained to spin about an axis, which is always perpendicular to the axis of the inner gimbal.
 So the rotor possesses three degrees of rotational freedom and its axis possesses two.

 The rotor responds to a force applied to the input axis by a reaction force to the output axis.

-The behavior of a gyroscope can be most easily appreciated by consideration of the front wheel of a bicycle.
-If the wheel is leaned away from the vertical so that the top of the wheel moves to the left, the forward rim of the wheel also turns to the left.
-In other words, rotation on one axis of the turning wheel produces rotation of the third axis.